At a glance

-- According to preliminary calculations, the goal of increasing the share of renewables in gross final energy consumption to 18 % by 2020 was thus achieved.
+- According to preliminary calculations, the goal of increasing the share of renewable energies in gross final energy consumption to 18 % by 2020 was thus achieved.

 - The 2030 targets can only be achieved with considerable additional efforts.
 In particular, more wind and photovoltaic capacity must be added than in recent years.

 Energy-related emissions are responsible for approximately 80 % of all greenhouse gas emissions in Germany.
-Increasing the share of renewables in gross electricity and gross energy consumption will help to reduce the use of fossil fuels such as coal or gas and thus the emission of greenhouse gases.
+Increasing the share of renewable energy in gross electricity and gross energy consumption will help to reduce the use of fossil fuels such as coal or gas and thus the emission of greenhouse gases.
 Increasing the share of renewable energy is therefore an important contribution to climate protection and also helps to save resources (cf. 'GHG emissions avoided through the use of renewables' indicator).

 Germany currently imports the majority of its energy carriers, whereas it is largely self-sufficient in renewables.
 Increasing the share of renewable energy therefore reduces dependency on the import of raw material.

 Cross final energy consumption includes, in addition to final energy consumption, the internal consumption of the generating plants and transmission or line losses.
 Gross electricity consumption is an important component of gross final energy consumption alongside the consumption of heat and fuels.

 Assessing the development

 In recent decades, renewable energies have developed rapidly: While their share of gross electricity consumption was still at 6.2 % in 2000, it increased to 45.4 % by 2020.
 This development is a success for German energy and environmental policy.
 The Renewable Energy Sources Act (EEG) contributed to this development in particular.
 The share of gross final energy consumption also increased significantly – though at a much slower pace.